 The core subjects of Maths and Reading are covered the first two sessions of each day.
 These sessions are locked into our timetable and are not changed to provide consistency and structure.
 We have a set structure for these sessions that is clearly displayed and followed by teachers.
 Regular monitoring and testing are carried out to ensure all students are in a maths and reading group that best meets their needs.

 Students are encouraged to take responsibility for their own learning, undertaking self-assessment, goal setting/ reflection and self-discipline.
-Our school values of Honesty, Respect, Responsibility, Teamwork and Doing Your Best form the basis of all that we do.
+Our school values of Curiosity, Collaboration, Citizenship, Character and Caring form the basis of all that we do.